Hape Kerkeling: Personal life

 On 10 December 1991, in a German television talkshow, filmmaker Rosa von Praunheim revealed that Kerkeling, among others, was gay.
 Kerkeling's comment on the ensuing fuss (mostly in the gutter press) was that while anyone of a more sensitive nature than him would probably have climbed into the bath with a hairdryer, he could not see the point: they would be dragging another poor soul through the dirt the next day anyway.

-Kerkeling lives with his life partner and co-author Angelo Colagrossi in Berlin.
+Kerkeling lived with his partner and co-author Angelo Colagrossi in Berlin.
 Colagrossi wrote a large number of texts and sketches for Total Normal and other shows, and co-directed the films Kein Pardon, Willi und die Windzors, Die Oma ist tot, Samba in Mettmann and Ein Mann, ein Fjord!.

 In March 2011, Kerkeling announced that he and Colagrossi were getting a divorce.

 Characters

 Horst Schlämmer

 Horst Schlämmer is one of Kerkeling's current characters (and the most successful), the deputy editor of the fictitious newspaper Grevenbroicher Tagblatt.
 His motto is to "get up close and ask tough questions".
 Dressed in a grey trenchcoat and with a small black manbag on his arm, he holds interviews at real events such as the Bundestag elections.

 Schlämmer speaks to interviewees in an overfamiliar manner, using du for you rather than the polite Sie, and addressing them as Schätzelein (sweetheart).
 He seems to think he is a sex symbol, attempting to kiss female interviewees despite his loose false teeth.
 To impress women, he boasts that he earns three thousand (euro) net a month.

 On the ARD's Harald Schmidt show, Kerkeling explained his methods.
 Before a Schlämmer interview, he said, he pours a few drops of strong liquor over his coat, to give the interviewee the impression he or she is being interviewed by a real reporter, but with an alcohol problem, prompting a real response.

 The single Schätzelein came out at the start of 2006, including the songs Schätzelein and Meine letzte Zigarette (My last cigarette).

 In May 2006 Schlämmer appeared on Wer wird Millionär (the German Who Wants to Be a Millionaire?) as a celebrity candidate, and became the first person to persuade Günther Jauch, the presenter of Wer wird Millionär, into the contestant's seat.
 The two made 500,000 euro for a good cause (German AIDS Foundation).

 In 2007 a computer game "Weisse Bescheid?!", based on Horst Schlämmer, was released.

 In 2009 Kerkeling announced a mockumentary about Horst Schlämmer running for German Chancellor.
 It was scheduled to be released to cinemas in Germany shortly before the German federal election of 2009.
 According to a BBC piece, Horst Schlämmer would receive 18% of the German vote due partly to his Obama inspired slogan, "Yes weekend".